thaisrochaBR/projGenAIEducation/README.md

 ---

+## Research Network

+**The GLOBE-GenAI**
+*Global Learning Observatory on Generative AI in Higher Education*

+An international research network dedicated to investigating the impact, use, and perceptions of Generative AI in higher education across different cultural and educational contexts.

+---

 ## Project Leadership

 **Principal Investigator**
 Danilo Rodrigues Pereira

 **Co-Principal Investigator**
 Simone Appenzeller

 ---

 ## Interactive Map

-This repository includes one interactive world map representing the global institutional collaboration network.
+This repository includes an interactive world map representing the global institutional collaboration network.

 ### University / Institute Distribution Map

-This map shows the number of universities or research institutions participating in the project by country.
+This map presents the number of universities and research institutions participating in the project by country.

 **File**